 CareER Jockey Club Thriving Grass Career Development Program

-This two-year program is designed to:
+This three-year program is designed to:

 - encourage participants to take the initiative and become active members of society;